-It shall be the responsibility of the person who suffers the assault or injury to file any charges for prosecution.
-C.
+C. It shall be the responsibility of the person who suffers the assault or injury to file any charges for prosecution.

 XI.
-Distribution of Discipline Policy and Administrative Rules and Procedures shall be made available to staff, students and parents/guardians; and shall be available in at least one location in each attendance center which is accessible to staff, parents/guardians and students at the beginning of the school year.
+Distribution of Discipline Policy and Administrative Rules and Procedures

+The discipline policy and administrative rules and procedures shall be printed and distributed to attendance centers; shall be made available to staff, students and parents/guardians; and shall be available in at least one location in each attendance center which is accessible to staff, parents/guardians and students at the beginning of the school year.
+Notwithstanding this policy and the corresponding administrative rules/procedures, the District reserves the right to take disciplinary actions as it deems appropriate on a case-by-case basis.